|Home /About / Next Milford / Want to Attend? / Writers' Retreats / Blog / History / Bursaries for Writers of Colour / Contact / Links /

 We arrived in bright, sunny weather on the Sunday, but by Tuesday the first snow had started to fall.
 The snow wasn't so bad, but when the wind whipped up to gale force and began to blow a hooligan we simply had to accept the fact that we were in 'hunker down' mode.
+The news was starting to call it The Beast From the East.
 This, of course, was no bad thing because we'd come to write.

 We thought the worst was over when the wind let up for a few hours on Thursday and the snow came out but Friday, as forecast, socked in again.